-The Fish Sustainability Index (FSI) combines scientific, and local knowledge to assess the status of goldeye (Hiodon
+The Fish Sustainability Index (FSI) combines scientific and local knowledge to assess the status of Goldeye (Hiodon alosoides) in Alberta.

 Goldeye FSI Maps

 Stocked lake populations are denoted with a circle.
 Please note that data reliability is not currently displayed in these figures.

 Please note that data reliability is not currently displayed in these figures.

 The complete FSI spatial data layers can be viewed and downloaded in:

 Please note that the Goldeye FSI assessment will be displayed in FWMIT at a watershed-scale, but Goldeye are primarily a mainstem river species.

 In summary, Goldeye in Alberta were found to be generally declining, with degraded water quality and flow alterations in rivers appearing to be the main causes.
 Targeted inventory and monitoring of Goldeye has not been consistent and conclusions are considered to have moderate to high uncertainty.